citp/privacy-policy-historical/b/br/bri/brivium.com.md

 **4\.
 SECURITY OF YOUR INFORMATION**
 Brivium will endeavor to take all reasonable steps to keep secure any information which we hold about you, and to keep this information accurate and up to date.
 In addition, our employees and data processors are obliged to respect the confidentiality of any personal information held by us.
 However, Brivium will not be held responsible for events arising from unauthorized access to your personal information.
 We encourage you to play an important role in keeping your personal information secure, by maintaining the confidentiality of any passwords and account details used on the Website.

-If you have any questions about the security at our Website, please send an email to [support@brivium.com](mailto:tosupport@brivium.com).
+If you have any questions about the security at our Website, please send an email to [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection#7a0e15090f0a0a15080e3a1808130c130f1754191517).

 **5\.
 CORRECTING/UPDATING PERSONAL INFORMATION**
 You are free to update your information at any time directly through our Site.
 At your request, Brivium will change your information; we may request evidence of your identity before doing so.
 Inasmuch as your information will never be used without your explicit consent, we are not able to update the email address to which you subscribe to Brivium communications on your behalf.
 Should you wish to update the email address at which you receive communications from us, please see the next section ("Account Overview/Privacy") below.